-Whether you’re giving up sugar for FebFast, or you just want to cut back to improve your overall health and nutrition, focusing on the benefits is the best way to keep you committed to your plan.
+Whether you’re trying to give up sugar, or you just want to cut back a little to improve your overall health and nutrition, focusing on the benefits is the best way to keep you committed to your plan.
 Here are some of the benefits reducing your sugar intake can provide you.

-Reducing sugar can create a stable mood and energy levels
+Reducing your sugar intake can create a stable mood and energy levels

 Sugar sends your energy levels on a rollercoaster.
 When you eat something sugary, your blood sugar levels spike rapidly, giving you that boost in mood and alertness - then fall shortly after insulin is released into your cells.
 This big, sudden drop in blood sugar can make you shaky, weak, hungry and moody.
 By focusing on more wholesome, nutritious food evenly spaced out throughout the day, you can give yourself more stable energy levels that leave you feeling overall much more bright and vital.

 Less sugar, healthy teeth

 If you like having bright and shiny pearly whites, cutting back on sugar is an excellent idea.
 The naturally-occurring bacteria in your mouth thrives on sugar.
 When sugar from food and drink ends up on the surface of your tooth, the bacteria uses the sugar as energy to grow.
 Over time plaque can build, which eats away at the tooth enamel, encouraging cavities and gum disease.
 In a less direct way, sugar can affect your teeth by increasing your risk of diabetes, which in turn can increase the glucose content of your saliva, encouraging oral bacterial growth.